hrscott/final-nn/README.md

 ## Overview

+I managed to mangle something in my NeuralNetwork class on account of a merge error and seem to be off in my data dimensions for my classifier train step by one transpose somewhere- on this account that portion of the final is incomplete, but everything else, including subsequent steps in my classifier workflow (which had worked earlier) is complete.

+(added some hyper paramter optimization bells and whistles as well as mini batch generation for stochastic gradient descent in an attempt to wow you- hopefully you are still somewhat wowed by this even though my classifier is garbo...)

 In this assignment, you will implement a neural network class from (almost) scratch.
 You will then apply your class to create both:

 **(1) a simple 64x16x64 autoencoder.**